Emergency vs Planned Liver Transplant: When Is a Liver Transplant Urgent?

 The liver performs vital tasks such as detoxification, metabolism, and protein production for clotting.
 When it fails, a transplant becomes the only life-saving option.

-There are two types of liver transplants:
+There are two main types:

 Planned Liver Transplant: A Controlled, Optimized Process